 NOTE 5: If a given DCS supports both AUSF/UDM functionality as depicted in Figure 5.30.2.10.2.2-1 and AAA Server functionality as depicted in Figure 5.30.2.10.2.2-2, the DCS needs to use separate Home Network Identifier for DCS with AUSF/UDM and for DCS with AAA Server functionality to ensure correct selection of NFs.

+- Upon establishment of the PDU Session used for User Plane Remote Provisioning the ON-SNPN may trigger secondary authentication procedure, as described in clause 4.3.2.3 of TS 23.502 [3], with a DN-AAA using default PDU session authentication and authorization credentials as described in clause 11.1 of TS 33.501 [29].
+When secondary authentication is used, the SMF identifies the DN-AAA server as defined in clause 4.3.2.3 of TS 23.502 [3].

+NOTE X1: To support this use case it is assumed that the UE is configured with default PDU session authentication and authorization credentials in addition to the Default UE credentials.

 When the DCS is not involved during primary authentication (as in Figure 5.30.10.2.2-3), the following applies:

 - The AMF selects a local AUSF as described in clause 5.30.2.10.2.6 and performs primary authentication towards the local AUSF using Default UE credentials as described in TS 33.501 [29].